MetaMask/metamask-docs/docs/guide/snaps.md

 ```

-Setup the development environment serving both the frontend and the snap:
+`cd` into the cloned repository and setup the development environment:
 ```shell
 yarn install && yarn start
 ```

-### Get started by editing `index.js`
+### Get started by editing `src/index.js`
-Add your APIs and features to MetaMask.
+Lorem ipsum add your APIs and features to MetaMask.

 ## Next up